PortalNetZone/project_hi/draft-README2.md

 ## As you can see, we already have gotten started from the bottom to up, headed by Write Mode:

 Under that draft you can type everything you need.
-Don't worry about the typed errors, you know you can edit them lately.
+Don't worry about the typed errors, 'cause you know you can edit them later.
 As you can see, once you already have skipped to the next row, you can't get back for editing the previous.
 Keep calm!!!
 Wrap the things up here firstly.